Report ACC Sexual Misconduct (Title IX)

 Dr. Jade Borne, Vice President of Student Services is designated as ACC’s Title IX Coordinator and is responsible for ensuring ACC complies with Title IX, including responding to and investigating all complaints of sex discrimination (including sexual harassment and sexual violence).

 If you believe you or someone has been subjected to (1) sexual harassment by an ACC employee, student, guest or vendor; or (2) any other form of sexual based discrimination under Title IX, you should report such misconduct or file a formal complaint with the Title IX Coordinator listed below.
-Click here to proceed to ACC's complaint webpage where a formal complaint can be submitted.
+Please use this link to submit a Title IX complaint.
+Your complaint can also be submitted anonymously by checking the "Remain Anonymous" box.

 Dr. Jade Borne